bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

    * Store presence: Edit store listing, pricing & distribution.
 5. As an optional step, you can add translations for your Store Listing.
 To allow the step to assign your `whatsnew` files to the uploaded APK version, visit [Play Console Help](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en)'s and add translations for your Store Listing section.

- Now tet's head back to Bitrise and add the deploy Step to your respective workflow!
+Now let's head back to Bitrise and finish off the deploy configuration!

-6. In your Bitrise Dashboard, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
+1. In your Bitrise Dashboard, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
-7. Copy the env key which stores your uploaded file’s url.
+2. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-8. Add the **Google Play Deploy** Step after the **Sign APK** Step in your deploy workflow.
+3. Add the **Google Play Deploy** Step after the **Sign APK** Step in your deploy workflow.
-9. Fill out the required input fields as follows: **Service Account JSON key file path**: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
-For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL` **Package name**: the package name of your Android app **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)
+4. Fill out the required input fields as follows:

+   **Service Account JSON key file path**: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
+For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`

+   **Package name**: the package name of your Android app.

+   **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set).

 And that’s it!
-Start a build and release your Android app to the app store of your choice.
+Start a build and release your Expo app to the Google Play Store.